 Step one: Collect seed heads or pods from the plants you wish to save.
 Choose the healthiest and heartiest of your plants; no point in perpetuating a dud!
 Poppies, calendula, nigella, beans, peas, tomatoes, peppers, lettuce, dill, and cilantro all have easy-to-save seeds.

-Step two: Download a free, pretty seed packet template, like the one on my freebies page, print it out (plain ol’ 8.5″ x 11″ printer paper is fine), and cut along the solid lines.
+Step two: Download my free, pretty seed packet template print it out (plain ol’ 8.5″ x 11″ printer paper is fine), and cut along the solid lines.

 Step three: Fold along the dotted lines and get out your glue stick.
 Glue all but the top flap.